Andrewwango/deepinv-experiments/README.md

 ### Run training

-This runs a full training, see `scripts/train.py` for full parameters.
+This runs a full training, see `scripts/train.py` for full parameters, logs progress to Weights & Biases (wandb), and saves model weights to a directory in `--model_dir`.
 Replace data, physics, model and losses in `scripts/train.py` for your own problem.
-Log into Weights & Biases to see the results.
+Log into Weights & Biases to see the results under project name `deepinv-experiments`.

-`python scripts/train.py --epochs 2 --arg2`
+`python scripts/train.py --epochs 2`

 Alternatively, collect scripts in a bash file to run multiple scripts: